WTBU (Boston University): History

 The studios were originally located on the second floor of the George Sherman (student) Union building.
 In 1969 it moved to the first floor of the Myles Standish Hall dormitory.
 In 1982, it moved into the new Myles Standish Annex, where the defunct Grahm Junior College was; the actual broadcast from the new space was delayed several months due to a broken water main.
-In the late 1980s, the basement studios were completely refurbished with new soundproofing, angled windows etc..
+In the late 1980s, the basement studios were completely refurbished with new soundproofing and angled windows.
 In 1997, WTBU moved to third floor of the College of Communication building at 640 Commonwealth Avenue in Boston, taking over much of the space vacated by WBUR when it moved to 890 Commonwealth Avenue.
 Both stations remain in those spaces today.
-Before moving out, torrential rains in October 1996 flooded many basements (and the tunnel of the next-door MBTA Green Line!).

 The heyday of WTBU seems to be in the late 1960s and early 1970s.
 While WBUR was suffering controversy after controversy (in 1964, a long process started of appointing professionals to run WBUR, only to have to fire them and start over again-a process that lasted until the early 1970s).
 During that time, WTBU enjoyed a significant boost in student attention from displaced WBUR volunteers and overall attention paid to "underground" radio stations by student protesters.
 As late as 1971 there were articles touting awards WTBU was winning (Station Manager George Schweitzer won the United Press International Broadcast Documentary Award First Prize), special broadcasts they were running (the Distinguished Lecture Series, for example) and being a core member of the "Ivy Network Corporation", a collaboration between WTBU, WZBC, WBRS, WHRB, WTBS, WZLY and WBRU.

 At some point in the 1980s, the tradition of "Cram Jams" was formally instituted.
 This refers to the last week or two of the semester, when finals are being taken.
 The entire WTBU schedule is revised and DJs tend to play music they feel is especially relevant to test-taking.

 In the mid-to-late-1990s there was a general drop in interest in college radio, WTBU included; but by 2000, renewed interest in media in society had brought WTBU back up to near-24/7 broadcasting during the academic year.
 On Halloween night of 1999, WTBU started streaming on the web as a means of finally reaching both the campus as well as alumni.
 This drew WTBU national attention when Bill Rigby, the station manager at that time, was featured in the New York Times discussing the station's expansion to online.
 Today WTBU has over 100 student volunteers every semester.